Louds Island, Maine: History

 According to island chronicler Charles McLane, Louds seceded from the town of Bristol and also the United States in the early 1860s—although there are differing versions of exactly why.
 McLane says "the secession, in any case, was real enough and Louds has remained townless to the present day and remained stateless until the early 1900s."

 Louds Island hosted a "vigorous settlement that peaked in the post-Civil war era," but its year-round community dwindled over the next century.
-Its school closed in 1962 and the las of the year-round residents departed soon thereafter.
+Its school closed in 1962 and the last of the year-round residents departed soon thereafter.
 Since then Louds has hosted only summer rusticators.
 As of the 2010 census there were 43 housing units on the island, all for seasonal or vacation use.
 The Loudville Church, located near the center of the island, is listed on the National Register of Historic Places; it was built in 1913 using lumber from a schoolhouse originally on the forcibly evicted settlement of Malaga Island in Phippsburg.